 Each elevator on campus has an emergency phone inside it.
 The phones are used for emergencies and for requesting escorts.

 Lock Cuts are a nice service to use if you have lost your lock key, the lock is too rusted to open, or you just plain forgot the lock combination.
 Courtesy lock cuts are FREE.
-However, CSOs do not provide lock cuts for U-locks.
 The bicycle must be on university-owned property and must be registered prior to a lock cut.
 You must have a valid Photo ID and have proof of ownership.

 Lagoon Sweeping is one way for CSOs to enjoy the Santa Barbara weather, which is to patrol the trail along Campus Point and the Dips.
 This is to maintain visibility all over campus and to check for suspicious circumstances.
 Most of the time, CSO observe a few surfers and a couple of abandoned bicycles.